lydiadijkstra/lydiadijkstra/README.md

 # About Me

 👋 Hi!
 I’m **Lydia Dijkstra**, a Python backend developer with a solid background in customer care and project management.
-Currently advancing my skills at Masterschool, I’m passionate about building robust, user-friendly applications.
+I have finished my Backend Developer Program at Masterschool, where I advanced my Tech Skills.
+I’m passionate about building robust, user-friendly and longlasting applications following the high quality pep8 standards.

 ## Key Skills
 - **Python Backend Development**: Skilled in Flask, SQL, REST APIs, and data management.